NLnetLabs/rpki-doc/source/krill/remote-publishing.rst

 Show Publisher Request
 ----------------------

-You can use the following to show the RFC 8183 Publisher Request XML for a CA. You will need to hand this over to your remote repository so that they can add your CA.
+You can use the following to show the :rfc:`8183` Publisher Request XML for a CA. You will need to hand this over to your remote repository so that they can add your CA.

 .. code-block:: text